Survey team at Urenui River Bridge 176

 Te Kura o Uruti

-Site 3 – Uruti School
+Site 3 – Uruti Stream

 Survey team at Urenui Divers Club